 Medical conditions associated with mild elevations in liver enzymes include:

-Hepatitis: testing for hepatitis B or C infection is advisable for all patients with mild elevation in aminotransferase levels, considering the high prevalence worldwide and the potential lack of specific risk factors reported by infected individuals.
+Hepatitis: testing for hepatitis B or C infection is advisable for patients with mild elevation in aminotransferase levels, considering the high prevalence worldwide and the potential lack of specific risk factors reported by infected individuals.

 Wilson's Disease: Wilson's disease may be suspected in young patients with signs of hemolysis or psychiatric/neurologic symptoms, confirmed through serum ceruloplasmin levels, copper metabolism testing, and examination for Kayser–Fleischer rings.